-And those further downwards in the organization always look up to their leaders for cues on what’s okay and acceptable and what isn’t.
+And those further downward in the organization always look up to their leaders for cues on what’s okay and acceptable and what isn’t.

-Having your actions play out in public is a huge responsibility, and unfortunately, not too many leaders take this responsibility and authorization as seriously as they should be.
-And its consequences can be farther reaching than most leadership teams recognize.
+Having your actions play out in public is a huge responsibility, and unfortunately, not too many leaders take this responsibility and authorization as seriously as they should.
+And its consequences can be further reaching than most leadership teams recognize.

 What best leadership teams can do is synchronize their organizations into solid powerhouses.
 And what worst they can do is set an example that few of the worst habits will be bearable — and perhaps even rewarded.